Post-secondary Pathways

 College

-• College education provides a blend of academic learning and practical skills training.
+• College education provides a blend of classroom learning and practical skills training.

-• Ontario’s public colleges offer over 4500 programs, ranging from one-year diplomas to 4-year degrees in Applied Arts, Business, Health and Human Services, and Technology.
+• Ontario public colleges offer programs ranging from one-year diplomas to 4-year degrees.

 • Collaborative programs are offered jointly between a college and a partner university, in some areas of study such as business, health care, information technology, and science.